cdcarson/frieda/README.md

 1. How to type [`bigint`](#bigint) columns in javascript.
 1. Specifying the javascript type of [`json`](#json) columns.
 1. Whether to type [`set`](#set) columns as javascript `Set`
 1. Column types where there's no equivalent in plain javascript, like the [geospatial types](https://dev.mysql.com/doc/refman/8.0/en/spatial-type-overview.html).
+These columns are typed as javascript `string`.

+All [other column types](#other-column-types) are assumed to have obvious javascript counterparts.

 #### `boolean`